Meagan Cramm ASSOCIATE TEACHER

 Cole Kaluger ASSOCIATE TEACHER

-Instructor of Guitar and Piano
+Instructor of Acoustic Guitar, Electric Guitar, Classical Guitar, and Piano

 Cole received his bachelors degree in guitar from West Liberty University in Wheeling, WV and then went on to receive his master's degree from the prestigious Berklee College of Music.
 Graduating in May of 2014, Cole also finished with a Pro Tools certification.